What are your thoughts or simulation results of the balancing costs in a regime of 15 min ISP and one price settlement?

 The datahubs in Finland and Sweden are expected to go live in 2021.
 Will the change to 15 minutes ISP come after the go live of these hubs?

-Although these two datahubs are expected to go live in 2021, there is a risk of delays.
-The Norwegian Elhub is an example in that respect.
+The Finnish datahub is expected to go live before the change to 15 minutes ISP.
+Though the current planning of the Swedish datahub indicates go live in Q4 2022, an updated project plan is expected due to delays in the legal process.
 Thus, even though the implementation of 15 min ISP is now delayed, the Nordic TSOs would like to avoid any dependency between the datahubs and 15 minutes ISP, while avoiding potential extra costs for market parties, in particular DSOs, if 15 minutes ISP comes before the go live of the datahubs.

 Will the new 15 min settlement be implemented across both DK1 and DK2 at the same time?